lijikun/nrvs-beamline-utils/README.md

   * `./switch_sample.bash Sample1` (the same sample name) merely collects the files into the folder without setting up for another sample. `in_padd` and `in_phox` symlinks will still be linked to the files for this sample.

+## Tips for Transferring Data

-* (Optional) To transfer this whole directory structure, it is recommended to use
+* To transfer this whole directory structure, it is recommended to use

     ```rsync -avz --copy-unsafe-links source destination```

     to perserve the directory and symlink structure.

-Also, one should use
+* Also, one should use

     ```tar -czvhf myfile.tar.gz mydir```